 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-For the period December 28, 2020 (commencement of operations) through October 31, 2021, the portfolio turnover rate for the Fund was 321% of the average value of its portfolio.
+During the most recent fiscal year, the portfolio turnover rate for the Fund was 129% of the average value of its portfolio.